sid6i7/execute/README.md

 # Fashion Recommendation System

 A simple fashion recommendation system that can recommend the users items similar to something that they like.
+A user can input a clothing image and he will get several similar looking recommendations.

 The tech-stack used: